 Quality Engineering Leader

-Quality isn't a phase.
+Quality isn't a phase:

-It's a philosophy
+It's a philosophy &

-and everybody owns it.
+everybody owns it.

 I build Quality Engineering organizations that are relevant, valued, and empowered.